highsource/hotelroute/README.md

 HotelRoute is a Google Chrome extension which helps you to find hotels with the best public transport connection to your destination.

-Save time, money, reduce travel stress and get better hotel quality.
+This allows you to save time, money, reduce travel stress and get better hotel quality for price.

 ## Status

 HotelRoute was developed by [Thomas Tursics](http://github.com/tursics) and [Alexey Valikov](http://github.com/highsource) as the [DB Hackathon 3](https://www.mindboxberlin.com/index.php/3rdhackathon.html) project and should be considered a prototype or a proof-of-concept implementation.

+The [HotelRoute back-end](http://api.hotelroute.org/index.html) uses [bahn.de](http://bahn.de) to search for connections.
+**Requests from HotelRoute are very often blocked by [bahn.de](http://bahn.de) due to the *"Our booking system is currently being used by too many users at the same time"* error.
+This happens even more frequently, when several users access HotelRoute at the same time.**
+In case of errors, public transport connection information **will not be added to many or most of the hotels in your search results**.

+Please consider that at the moment this is just a proof-of-concept which pushes the boundaries and therefore tends to fails very often.

 ## What it does

-HotelRoute extends hotel search results of [hrs.de](http://www.hrs.de) and adds information on public transport connection between the found hotels and the travel destination.
+HotelRoute extends hotel search results of [hrs.de](http://www.hrs.de) and adds information on public transport connection between the found hotels and the travel destination:

 ![Screenshot of hrs.de with HotelRoute information](media/hrsde01.png)